Charles Foot Tayler

-Charles Foot Tayler (1794–1853), sometimes spelled "Taylor", was a noted painter of portrait miniatures, active on the Isle of Wight and in Bath, England, in the first half of the 19th century.
+Charles Foot Tayler (1794–1853), sometimes spelled "Taylor", was a painter of portrait miniatures, active on the Isle of Wight and in Bath, England, in the first half of the 19th century.

 Taylor was born at Newport on the Isle of Wight.
 He had at least two brothers, Daniel (1787–1840) and Edward (1804–1869), known from his paintings of them.

 He was said to have been exceedingly accurate in his depiction of his sitters.
 He exhibited 'A portrait of Mr E. Tayler' at the Royal Academy in 1820, and exhibited other works there until the year of his death.

 Among his subjects were Adelaide Lucy Fenton, Charles Abel Moysey, Archdeacon of Bath, General Sir Edwin B. Johnson, and General Sir Thomas Hawker KCH.